How Emancipation May (or May Not) Help Minnesota MinorsApril 3, 2017 | Category: Family Law

 It is important to understand that emancipation is not always the most appropriate answer to the domestic issues of minors.
 In an extreme example such as any situation involving domestic abuse, children may benefit more by moving in with a relative who can provide both supervision and emotional support until such time that the abuser is removed from the home.

 Whether juveniles are victims of domestic abuse, do not get along with their parents or have other reasons for wanting to live on their own, emancipation may or may not be the most suitable solution.
-It costs nothing to learn more about all available options through a free initial consultation, so call an experienced Minnesota family law attorney at 763-323-6555 or use our convenient contact form.
+Call an experienced Minnesota family law attorney at 763-323-6555 or use our convenient contact form.